NYE North Head

 North Head is on the northern-most edge of Sydney Harbour National Park.
 It's a peaceful, alcohol-free zone on New Year's Eve, away from the hectic city crowds.

-Bring a picnic, spread out the rug and enjoy a quieter Sydney celebration at North Head.
+Bring a picnic, spread out a rug and enjoy a quieter Sydney celebration at North Head.
 You'll have panoramic views of the Sydney Harbour fireworks.

 - in Sydney Harbour National Park in the Sydney and surrounds region